ICTU/quality-time/components/server/README.md

 ### Scales

-The `scales` part of the datamodel defines the scales uses.
+The `scales` part of the data model defines the scales uses.
 At the time of writing these include an absolute count scale and a percentage scale.

 ```json
 {